gmaccario/gmaccario/README.md

 - I am currently working on Laravel projects
 - I work on PHP frameworks since Symfony 1.4 in 2010
 - I write and maintain free WordPress Plugins as side project
-- I built few websites about music and I help the owner in order to maintain them running smoothly
+- I built few websites about Hip Hop music and I help the owner in order to maintain them running smoothly
 - I currently use Docker 🐳 for dockerizing every web app on which I work on
 - I worked around 6 years as C# developer, with everything that goes with it :satisfied: